iterative/dvc.org/content/docs/start/experiments/experiment-versioning.md

 ---
 title: 'Get Started: Experiment Versioning'
 description:
-  'Get started with versioning experiments with DVC.
-Track the changes to the code, data, metrics, parameters and plots associated with each experiment, without bloating your Git repo.'
+  'Track the changes to the code, data, metrics, parameters and plots associated with each experiment, without bloating your Git repo.'
 ---

 # Get Started: Experiment Versioning